mcavataro/Coursera-Getting-and-Cleaning-Data-Final-Project/README.md

 A description of the steps taken in the script to process the data is included in the codebook.md file and at the end of this README file.

-A description of the dataset variables is included in the codebook.md file.
+A description of each dataset variable is included in the codebook.md file.

 This submission successfully meets the requirements of the project because it meets the objectives and review criteria below: